 Fixing the Clutch Section of Our Unused XD9000 Warn Winch

 We took apart the clutch section and found it full of caked grease and even a couple of rusty spots.
 The latter, I think, is the result of that cracked O-ring I talked earlier about.
 During that time we traveled in the Amazon region where we had some pretty fat rain over the months.
 I now assume that some of it must have gotten into the clutch of the winch.

 We soaked the clutch section in diesel for the night, wiped and cleaned it, applied new grease and reassembled it.
 The result: a clutch smooth as silk.

 According to the manual we should have stretched the cable when we installed the winch but we had never gotten to it.
 In good spirits Elmer and I decided to do it now.
 Better late than never.
 We lined up Elmer’s famous home-build Jeep ‘Crocodillo’ on one side and the Land Cruiser on the other side of the workshop’s terrain.

 We free-spooled the cable until there were five wraps left on the drum.
 Attached the remote.
 Turned the key on the kill-switch.
 Started the engine and let it run just a little over idle with the hand-gas handle.

 “Wow, that looks like a serious problem, my friend,” some bystander noted.
-I got my multimeter and measured the voltage between the battery and the winch.
-The source of the problem was the highly robust Hella kill switch.
+I got my multimeter (see here) and measured the voltage between the battery and the winch.
+The source of the problem was the highly robust Hella kill switch (this is what it looks like).
 For some odd reason it wasn’t letting any juice through.

 I disconnected the switch, cleaned the terminals and the inside with ample contact spray until it worked again.
 I assume that the elements affect the functioning of the kill switch as it sits on the outside of the vehicle.